-What is the Differences Difference Between Hajj and Umrah?
+What is the difference between Hajj and Umrah?

 Hajj and Umrah are two great types of worship in Islam.
 They are similar in several points, however, they have major differences.